 - No sub budget set up for ELII component

-- FEC covers period of time when there are funds issued prior to December 23, 2011 subject to the EL I salary limit and new funds issued on or after December 23, 2011 subject to the EL II salary limit.
+- FEC covers period of time when there are salaries charged funds subject to the EL I salary limit as well as salaries charged subject to the EL II salary cap.

 - Original award for April 1, 2011 - March 31, 2012 issued March 2011 (subject to EL I)